neptune-ai/neptune-fetcher/README.md

 For help, see https://docs-beta.neptune.ai/setup.

+> **Note:** To change the token or project, you can [set the context](#working-with-multiple-projects) directly in the code.
+This way, you can work with multiple projects at the same time.

 ## Usage: Alpha version

 To try the next major version of the Fetcher API, use the `alpha` module.